 Before teaching at the UvA I was a criminal defence attorney at a law firm in Amsterdam.
 However, I wanted more time to deepen my knowledge of criminal law and teaching really appealed to me.
 Not once have I regretted this decision.
 I teach the course "Criminal Law and Expert Evidence" for several years now, besides "Dutch Criminal Law" at the UvA Faculty of Law.
 Currently I’m conducting research in the field of law and legal theory of criminal evidence.

 I teach the courses “Criminalistics and Analytical Chemistry” and “Chain of Evidence” in the Master Forensic Science and I am also the chair of the Programme Committee of Forensic Science.
 I have a background is in bioanalytical chemistry.

-I am a forensic firearms examiner working for the Netherlands Forensic Institute and a PhD candidate at the Radboud University, Nijmegen and Leiden University.
+I am a forensic firearms examiner working for the Netherlands Forensic Institute (NFI) and did my PhD at the Radboud University, Nijmegen and Leiden University.
 I coordinate the course “Observer Based Techniques” in the Forensic Science Master’s programme.

 I am a forensic statistician at the Netherlands Forensic Institute, and professor by special appointment at the Korteweg-de Vries Institute for mathematics at the UvA.
 Forensic Statistics is about interpreting and evaluating forensic evidence, and is relevant in all forensic disciplines.
 As one of the teachers in the course ‘Forensic Statistics and DNA evidence’, I enjoy discussing both fundamental principles and the latest advancements in this area